 Substantial theological reasons existed to substantiate Catholic unease over the bloody conflict.
 Catholic conceptions of societal order and the reliance on the observation on sacraments to affect atonement in the life of believer created an intellectual reliance on cultural and social stability to further the Gospel.
 This distinguished Catholic views of Christian atonement from the moralistic progressivism practiced by Liberal Protestants.
 The confluence of Protestant moralism and American nationalism guided the culture of the United States for nearly sixty years following the American Civil War.
 Protestant thinkers accused Catholics of having a sedated approach to societal change.
 Catholic preoccupation with hierarchy—charged Protestants—kept Catholics from affecting immediate moral change on a societal scale.
 This nationalism never became an absolute consensus, however, and educated Protestants occasionally turned against the self-actualizing platitudes uttered by celebrity minsters such as Congregationalist Henry Ward Beecher.

-Glennon and other Catholic divines undoubtedly enjoyed familiarity with Thomas a Kempis’ well-known work of fifteenth century religious devotion, The Imitation of Christ.
-A popular and well-known Late Medieval Catholic text, Kempis provided a model of Christian discipleship that denied the urgent global and national societal redemption American Protestants seemed intent on actuating.
+Glennon and other Catholic divines undoubtedly enjoyed familiarity with Thomas à Kempis’ well-known work of fifteenth-century religious devotion, The Imitation of Christ.
+Author of a popular and well-known Late Medieval Catholic text, Kempis provided a model of Christian discipleship that denied the urgent global and national societal redemption American Protestants seemed intent on actuating.
 Kempis’ work offers a theoretical conversation between Christ and an anxiety-ridden disciple.
 “Always attend your own business and watch what you say and do.
 Direct your every effort to this end, namely, to seek only to please Me and desire nothing other than Me.”
 Kempis urged the Christian to “judge not rashly the words and deeds of others nor meddle in what does not pertain to you.”

 The impulse exemplified by Kempis never gained currency among American Protestant progressives.
 Unity over war aims only reinforced already rising Protestant ecumenicalism.
 The Federal Council of Churches, founded in 1908 and patronized by such luminaries as John Rockefeller, provided a platform for progressive Protestantism crusading homilies.
 Christianity, according to liberal Protestants, needed the experience of war to weed out its tenacious reliance on traditional forms and sacramentalism.
 An increased social consciousness and social relevance created by experiences of the war would inevitably elevate the Protestant Church in the United States to a better understanding of humanity.
 Some Protestants, however, warned that the war’s aftermath might mean a downturn in piety.
 Protestant thinker Samuel McRae feared that Protestant churches could not maintain its passion for righteous action for the war.
 He proposed activities that created the moral equivalency of war—missions, moral crusades, and political activism—to maintain the heightened sense of righteous obligation.